fanf2/hg64/README.md

 less memory, but are less accurate.
 The default is 12 bits; 10 bits is a reasonable alternative, or 8 bits for low precision.

 multithreading
 --------------

 This version of the code uses C11 atomics to support concurrent updates by multiple threads.

-There is a different API for rank and quantile calculations: you have to take a snapshot of the histogram first.
+Compared to previous versions, there is a different API for rank and quantile calculations: you have to take a snapshot of the histogram first.
 These calculations iterate over the histogram, using summary totals so they don't have to look at every bucket.
 If the histogram is updated concurrently, races can make a nonsense of these calculations because we can't update both the bucket counter and the summary total in one atomic operation.

 Taking a snapshot also reduces the performance regression compared to the single-threaded `without-popcount` branch: the `hg64_add()` and `hg64_inc()` functions no longer need to maintain the summary totals: they just increment one counter.
 The summary totals are calculated when you take a snapshot.

+The test program hammers the histogram from a varying number of threads.
+Although it prints some time measurements, it is not a realistic test: in real programs I expect histograms to be updated relatively rarely, so in the typical case the histogram is not in a fast cache and increments are not contended.
+However, in the test program the histogram is in cache and highly contended.
+This means that its single-threaded times are too optimistic, and for multithreaded code they can be too pessimistic.

 repositories
 ------------